Financial Policy

 APPROVAL OF LIBRARY EXPENDITURES

-The Director will submit for approval a list of bills for the prior month to the Library Board at each regular Library Board meeting.
-The Board Treasurer selects bills from the bill listing and reviews supporting documentation each month.
+The Director submits for approval a list of all expenditures to the Board at each regular Board meeting.
+Expenditures are presented two months in arrears to allow for processing.
+The Board Treasurer selects expenditures from the report listings and reviews supporting documentation each month.
 The Director is authorized to make payment for budgeted expenses in advance of such approval in order to take advantage of discounts or to meet due dates.
 Such payments are ratified by the Board after review of the monthly bill listing.
-No draft on a checking account of the Meridian Library is valid without the signature of the Library Director or a member of the Library Board.
-All payments are reviewed and approved by the Library Director.
-The Library Director and the Accounting and Finance Manager report quarterly to the Library Board on the year-to-date status of revenues and expenditures as compared to the budget.
-The Library Director and Finance Manager also present quarterly the balance in each fund of the Library.
+No draft on a checking account of the MLD is valid without the signature of the Director or a member of the Board.
+All payments are reviewed and approved by the Director.
+The Director and the Accounting and Finance Manager report monthly to the Board on the fiscal year-to-date status of revenues and expenditures as compared to the budget categories.
+Quarterly, the Director and Accounting and Finance Manager report expanded budget to actuals the Board on an individual account basis.
+The Director and Finance Manager also report monthly the cash balance in each account of MLD.

 CASH RECEIPTS POLICY